Kirk Fordice: Extramarital affair

 Fordice's tenure was roiled by an extramarital affair with his high school sweetheart Ann G. Creson, which led to his divorce from his wife of forty-four years, Pat Fordice.
 After leaving office, Fordice married Ann, but they later divorced.

 Fordice received much scorn when he suddenly announced that he had "irreconcilable differences" with his wife in 1993; she claimed that she had no intention of getting a divorce, and they remained together.
 Additionally, in 1996, he was photographed eating lunch with a middle-aged woman.
 These two scandals were soon overshadowed by Fordice's other actions, and he came to national attention for supporting the impeachment of then-president Bill Clinton on moral grounds.
 In June 1999, the media reported Fordice's long-running extramarital affair with his high school sweetheart, Ann Creson, who had recently been widowed; they were photographed returning from a vacation together, and journalists reported that Fordice and Creson kissed and massaged each other's shoulders.
 Outside the governor's private home in Madison, Fordice responded to WLBT reporter Bert Case asking questions in his news car by threatening to "whip your ass".

 Later that year, he announced that he was divorcing his wife of 44 years and the mother of his four children.
 In the divorce petition, Fordice claimed that he and his wife had been estranged for three years, even though they both lived in the Governor's mansion, and that he planned to marry Creson as soon as the divorce was finalized.
 Pat Fordice condemned her husband's actions, issuing a formal statement reading "it is not fair for Governor Fordice to call upon her to calm the storms by making or adopting public announcements which run contrary to her true feelings ...
 [Pat Fordice] apologizes to the people of this state for being a partner in a marriage that has become a source of embarrassment for Mississippi."

 Just days after the divorce was finalized in early 2000, Fordice married Creson; they divorced in 2003.
 Fordice died in 2004, surrounded by his children and former wife; the two are interred beside each other with their own individual grave markers.

+White-Supremacism

+Fordice was a member of the White supremacist group Council of Conservative Citizens.